d227wang/d227wang.github.io/_posts/_2015-09-04-markdown-cheatsheet-demo.md

 ###### H6 Heading

 <div class="divider"></div>

-## Footnote

-Let's say you have text that you want to refer with a footnote, you can do that too!
+ur with a footnote, you can do that too!
 This is an example for the footnote number one [^1].
 You can even add more footnotes, with link! [^2]

 <div class="divider"></div>